-2021 is just around the corner, so it's important to make sure your website meets the new demands of web design trends.
+2021 is just around the corner, so it’s important to make sure your website meets the new demands of web design trends.
+User expectations are continually changing, and digital developments are forever evolving, so what does this mean for web design?

 It’s no surprise that design trends will change over the years to keep up with user expectations and digital advancements.
 But, the very fact that the digital landscape is ever-changing means that trends can also quickly become outdated.
-This can either call for a complete website overhaul or simple tweaks here and there to ensure your website is engaging and current.
+This can either call for a complete website overhaul or simple tweaks to ensure your website is engaging and current.

 To help keep you ahead of the curve we’ve put together a variety of design trends, which we expect to gain momentum over the coming months.
 Here are the top 8 that we think you should keep your eyes on.